How to leave the great outdoors how you found it

 Be considerate of other visitors

 The rules of common courtesy apply outdoors, too.
 That includes being polite to other hikers, stepping aside to let others pass, and keeping excess noise—including music—to a minimum.
-Music and shouting can disturb both wildlife and the peacefulness many seek when outdoors.
+Music and shouting can disturb wildlife as well as the peace many seek outdoors.

-If you simply must have music, use headphones.
-And if traveling in a group, keep loud talking and shouting to a minimum.
-When crossing paths with people headed in the opposite direction, offer to step aside and give them the right-of-way.
+If you must have music, use headphones.
+And if travelling in a group, keep loud talking and shouting to a minimum.
+When crossing paths with people headed in the opposite direction, offer to step aside and give them the right of way.
 Generally, those going downhill should yield to those going up, and if someone faster is coming up behind you, step aside and let them pass.
-Communication is key.

 Leave no trace

 To best put the principles into practice, ask yourself, "Would this item be here, or would this area look like this if I had never come through?"
 Answering that will ensure you're minimizing your effect on nature.